First time in Porto: things you should know

 In general, I would use these rules to decide how to get around in Porto:

-• City centre: walk or take the subway of Porto (main stations: Trindade, São Bento, Aliados).
+• City centre: walk or take the subway (main stations: Trindade, São Bento, Aliados).

 • Ribeira and Foz: these neighbourhoods do not have subway stations, and as they are very close to the river it takes some effort to get from there to the city centre.
 The best way to get there is walking.
 However, these are the flattest areas in the city, so I recommend you to rent a bike and ride from there all the way to Passeio Alegre, to Castelo do Queijo or even to Matosinhos. 🙂